geovedi/book-notes/2023/there-will-be-fire.notes.md

-# There Will Be Fire
+# There Will Be Fire: Margaret Thatcher, the IRA, and Two Minutes That Changed History
 Author: Rory Carroll

 ## A Note to Readers